Evangelos Marinakis: Media

-In September 2016, Marinakis, through his company Alter Ego Media S.A., won one of four national television licenses auctioned in Greece after spending EUR 73.9m ($82.8m) in a highly unusual competitive bidding process.
+In September 2016, Marinakis, through his company Alter Ego Media, won one of four national television licenses auctioned in Greece after spending EUR 73.9m ($82.8m) in a highly unusual competitive bidding process.
 The license was however revoked on 26 October 2016 since the Greek Council of State held that the TV license law of Minister of State Nikos Pappas was unconstitutional.

 In July 2017, Alter Ego was confirmed by a Greek first-instance court as the acquirer of the Lambrakis Press Group (DOL).
 The court approval for the transfer ownership of DOL to Alter Ego followed the latter's success as the highest bidder in an auction process held earlier in 2017.
 The court ratified the sale and granted a request by DOL staff that the auction procedure be accepted as valid.
 The completion of the transfer of ownership was also supported by trade unions representing DOL staff.
-DOL is one of Greece's historic major media groups and includes the top selling Ta Nea and To Vima newspapers, two of the country's oldest dailies, as well as a popular news portal, magazines and radio station.
-As of March 2018 the agreement for DOL has not yet been approved by the Competition Committee.
+DOL is one of Greece's historic major media groups, and includes the top selling Ta Nea and To Vima newspapers, two of the country's oldest dailies, as well as a popular news portal, magazines and a radio station.
+As of March 2018, the agreement for DOL has not yet been approved by the Competition Committee.
 It also holds a 22% stake in Mega Channel TV station.

-In February 2021, Marinakis wrote the lyrics of the hit song 'Excitement' ('Eksapsi') by Greek pop star Natassa Theodoridou.
-Following the songs release, the song reached one million views on YouTube within the first six days.
+In February 2021, Marinakis wrote the lyrics of the hit song "Excitement" ("Eksapsi") by Greek pop star Natassa Theodoridou.
+Following the song's release, it reached one million views on YouTube within the first six days.

-In 2022 he was elected president of Super League Greece.
+On 27 January 2025, Alter Ego Media was officially listed on the Athens Stock Exchange, with demand for shares surpassing the offering by 11.9 times, successfully raising approximately 57 million euros.